Houdini 21.0 Nodes Copernicus nodes

 On this page

-The common gamma encountered is 2.2 or 1/2.2.
-But gamma can be used for artistic effect as well.
+The common gamma encountered is 2.2 or 1/2.2, though you can also use gamma for artistic effects.

 Parameters